apache/shenyu-website/content/en/projects/soul/soul-set-up/index.md

 ## Build your own gateway（recommend）

-* First of all, create a new Spring Boot project, pls refer to soul-bootstrap, or visit Spring Initializr:[https://spring.io/quickstart]
+* First of all, create a new Spring Boot project.
+You can refer to the way how you start the soul-bootstrap, or visit (Spring Initializer)[https://spring.io/quickstart]

-* Add these JAR into your local Maven repository:
+* Add these JAR into your Maven pom.xml:

 ```xml
   <dependency>